Lio3307/nextJs-ManageProjects/README.md

 - **Task Tracking**: Create and assign tasks within projects
 - **Problem Reporting**: Document issues encountered in tasks
 - **Solution Tracking**: Record how problems were solved in task comments
-- **Team Collaboration**: Invite members to projects and collaborate in real-time
+- **Team Collaboration**: Invite members to projects and collaborate
 - **Reporting System**: Generate reports on project progress and task completion
 - **Commenting System**: Discuss tasks and reports with team members
 - **Public Projects**: Share projects with the community